ofcyln/currency-exchange/README.md

 *   `Angular production build configuration` is used for optimizing bundle, using tree-shaking, aot compilation, compression.

-*   The total bundle size of the app is `~500KB` including all CSS, JS, FONT and HTML files.
+*   The total bundle size of the app is `~500KB` including all CSS, JS, FONT, ICONS for PWA and HTML files.